 Christian schools need supporters who will give of their abundance (at whatever level that indicates) in order to further the work of the school.
-While parents can be expected to pay tuition and fees for the services they receive, that money typically does not purchase property, build facilities, or provide items that are over and above normal everyday expenses.
-It is thus very important that Christian schools:

-- raise money over and above operating income, - treat donors honorably and respectfully, and - follow the highest ethical standards.
+Tuition and fees pay for all operational expenses of the school.
+Operational expenses typically do not include the purchase of property, the building of new facilities or renovating old, provide items that are over and above normal everyday expenses.
+Strategically, every Christian schools needs a culture of philanthropy in order to raise money over and above operating income.
+The Mary Principle calls the Christian school to enjoy raising money, to treat donors honorably and respectfully, and to follow the highest ethical standards.

-From our perspective at Christian School Management (CSM), it is no casual statement to call this the Mary Principle.
+From our perspective at CSM, it is no casual statement to call this the Mary Principle.
 The women mentioned in Luke's Gospel had been "cured of evil spirits and diseases" (v.
 2).
-They had experienced an astonishing change in their circumstances and were giving, we might assume, out of gratitude for deliverance.
-We can also assume that these women were the same ones who, in Luke 23 and 24, gave Jesus' body its final ministrations and were the first at the tomb the next day.
+They had experienced an astonishing change in their circumstances and were giving out of gratitude for deliverance.
+These women were the same ones who, in Luke 23 and 24, gave Jesus' body its final ministrations and were the first at the tomb the next day.
 Certainly, having someone as wealthy as Joanna in the ranks would have been enormously important in order to cover the expenses of this work.
 It is one of the great ironies of history to note that Jesus' ministry was funded in part by Herod!

-Why pick Mary?
-Mary Magdalene is so important that she is mentioned at least 12 times in the Gospels, more than many of the apostles, and mentioned in connection with the key events of Jesus' life.
-These women were not just appurtenances, but key and vital members of Jesus' work with characteristics that one might find in other Bible passages such as Proverbs 31.
+Why pick the name 'Mary'?
+Mary Magdalene, a member of this influential group, is so important that she is mentioned at least 12 times in the Gospels, more than many of the apostles, and mentioned in connection with the key events of Jesus' life.
+She and the other women were not just appurtenances, but key and vital members of Jesus' work with characteristics that one might find in other Bible passages such as Proverbs 31.
 Connecting philanthropy to these women is to establish important points about the work of raising money for Christian schools.
 There are five operating principles that the Lukan narrative identifies: